-Note: Invoiceable has just announced that its current product will be discontinued as of 5/11/16, replaced with its new product, Invoicely.
+Note: Invoiceable was discontinued as of 5/11/16 and replaced with the company’s new product, Invoicely.
 Features and pricing of the new program differ from the information below.

 First known as Invoice Bubble, Invoiceable is a free invoicing solution devised by Stu Green and Hamlesh Motah.
 Unlike many other free invoicing programs, this software isn’t a scaled back version of a paid service; Invoiceable doesn’t even offer a paid subscription.
 You can pay a couple one-time charges for specific features, but the software is free for everyone to use with no limits.
 You can have as many clients and send as many invoices as you like.

 The idea was to provide a free, simple and easy-to-use tool for just billing your clients, that’s it. – Stu Green

 With 56,000 users, Invoiceable has become a reasonably good solution for free invoicing.
 It’s got all the basic features you’d expect, plus some additions to make invoicing a little more convenient: a product list saves you some data entry, recurring invoices will aid with subscriptions or repeated sales, and the interface is easy to use and for the most part well laid out.
 Recent developments include the addition of more currency options, and support for more tax codes.

 For very small businesses and freelancers who have relatively low invoice volume – especially if your current solution is typing up invoices in MS Word – Invoiceable is an option well worth considering.
 It’s far and away the best free option I’ve seen that both allows for unlimited clients and will work in the US.
 For readers based in other countries, Debitoor is also a good option; which piece of software is your best choice will really depend on the specific needs of your business.
 For the details, read on.

 Invoiceable is completely free.
 It has three premium features, each available for a one-time payment: